|

 I am not very picky about my floor cleaner, and I usually just use my homemade all-purpose cleaner or DIY Thieves cleaner whenever I clean my floors.

-But if you want something specifically created for floors, Aunt Fannie’s has a fantastic floor cleaner.
+However, if you want something created specifically for floors, Aunt Fannie’s has a fantastic floor cleaner.
 It’s perfect for hardwood, ceramic tile, bamboo, vinyl, and laminate floors.

-It’s been awarded the highest health and safety rating for cleaning products by the EWG.
+The EWG has awarded it the highest health and safety rating for cleaning products.

 Floor cleaners like Mop & Glo and Murphy Oil Soap both have F ratings on the EWG website because they contain harmful chemicals.